-Numbers are important.
-In the world of HR and talent management, one of the most important numbers you need to keep track of concerns employee turnover: how often are staff leaving your organization?
+When it comes to business, data is always important.
+In the world of HR and managing talent, one of the most important pieces of data you need to keep track of concerns your employee turnover: how often are staff leaving your organization?

-We calculate attrition rate by dividing the number of full-time employees who have left per month (called ‘separations’) by the average number of employees, and then multiplying that figure by 100:
+A simple formula for figuring out your employee attrition rate is dividing the number of full-time employees who have left per month (called “separations”) by the average number of employees, and then multiplying that figure by 100.

-You can calculate year-to-date and annual attrition rates by adding all 12 months together.
+To summarize, the formula is: attrition rate = (# of separations / Avg. # of employees) x 100.
+You can also calculate year-to-date and annual attrition rates by adding all 12 months together.

-Further reading on how to reduce your attrition rate
+Further reading on how to lower your attrition rate

-Most companies want to reduce employee turnover as much as possible.
-Here are some articles to help you develop a comprehensive (and effective!) retention strategy:
+Once you calculate the attrition rate, you’ll want to reduce it as much as possible.
+Here are some related articles to help pinpoint your attrition causes and develop a comprehensive and effective retention strategy:

-- What causes a high attrition rate and how can you reduce it?
+- Causes of a high attrition rate and how to reduce it

 - Why popular retention strategies are not enough